-Rheumatoid arthritis patients require consistent medical care.
-Seeing a primary care physician as well as a rheumatologist on a regular basis will help to keep symptoms in check and monitor the condition for any signs of progression.
+Ultimately, patients with rheumatoid arthritis need constant medical care, hence seeing a primary care physician, as well as a rheumatologist on a regular basis, will help to alleviate symptoms and make monitoring for signs of progression easier and timely.

 As a rule of thumb, patients who are seropositive, meaning they’ve tested positive for rheumatoid factor and/or anti-CCP, may experience more severe and aggressive symptoms.
-Adult patients who are diagnosed at a younger age may also experience a more serious disease course.
-This doesn’t include patients with juvenile rheumatoid arthritis, who can have a different prognosis altogether.
+Adult patients who are diagnosed at a younger age may also experience a more serious disease course as well.
+This does not include patients with juvenile rheumatoid arthritis, who can have a different prognosis altogether.

-Patients who continue to maintain healthy lifestyles including not smoking can also manage their symptoms better.
+Meanwhile, patients with healthy lifestyles like abstaining from smoking can also manage their symptoms better.
 It is thought that there is a direct link between smoking and rheumatoid arthritis symptoms in patients.

-Over time, rheumatoid arthritis symptoms can affect bone health and cause erosion and even deformity of joints.
-Symptoms can also impact the health of other organs such as the lungs and heart.
-This is a possible outcome for any rheumatoid arthritis patient.
+Over time, rheumatoid arthritis symptoms can affect bone health and cause erosions and even deformity of the joints.
+They can also impact the health of other organs such as the lungs and heart which could be fatal.

-As with any disease, early and aggressive treatment, as well as a continued and personalized treatment plan, will improve the outlook for rheumatoid arthritis patients.
-The primary objective of treatment is to achieve remission and reduce and manage pain.
-Remission occurs when inflammation is inactive and no signs of progressive joint damage continue.
-Ideally in remission, the patient will no longer experience chronic pain.
+Therefore, an early and aggressive personalized treatment plan will improve the outlook for most rheumatoid arthritis patients.
+The primary objective of treatment is to achieve remission and reduce pain.
+Remission occurs when inflammation or progressive joint damage is halted and ideally the patient will no longer experience chronic pain.

-Imaging tests can help doctors detect levels of inflammation and joint deterioration in patients.
-While these don’t conclusively give a prognosis, they do help doctors monitor symptoms and adjust treatments along the way to ensure the best possible outcome.
+Several imaging tests like X-rays, MRIs, and ultrasound, can help doctors detect the degree of inflammation and joint deterioration in patients.
+While these don’t conclusively give a prognosis, they assist in monitoring symptoms and adjusting treatments along the way to ensure the best possible outcome.

 In some cases, doctors may recommend surgery to completely replace joints or to rebuild them.
-This can alleviate pain and improve mobility for some patients.
-While surgery is an option, the rates of surgical joint replacements in rheumatoid arthritis patients are declining.
-This is in large part due to the massive improvements in treatment, therapy options, and early detection rates that patients experience nowadays.
+This can alleviate pain and improve mobility in some cases.
+While surgery is a viable option, the rates of surgical joint replacements in rheumatoid arthritis patients are declining.
+This is largely due to the massive improvements in other treatment options, and early detection rates in modern times.